antmicro/artix-dc-scm/README.rst

 Overview
 --------

-This repository contains design files of the Artix-7 Data Center Secure Control Module (DC-SCM).
+This repository contains design files for an open-source Baseboard Management Controller (BMC) module based on the Xilinx Artix-7 FPGA family, designed in accordance with the Data Center Secure Control Module (DC-SCM) specification of Open Compute Project (OCP).
-The main purpose of this platform is to provide open-source DC-SCM with Baseboard Management Controller (BMC) unit based on Xilinx Artix-7 FPGA family.
 The design files were prepared in KiCad.
-This design is now a Work in Progress.
+This design is complete and now undergoing bringup.

 Repository structure
 --------------------

 The main repository directory contains KiCad PCB project files, a LICENSE and README.
 The remaining files are stored in the following directories: